Installation - Stand alone cluster

 Create the kafka statefulset.
 This uses our wrapped kafka image that converts envars to config values and interprets some envar template things

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/kafka_statefulset.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/kafka_statefulset.yaml"

-.
+Check that the created resource exists with kubectl get pod.
 It’s fully up and running when it says Ready 1/1

-If something goes wrong, check the event log with kubectl describe deployment/kafka
+If something goes wrong, check the event log with kubectl describe deployment/kafka (at the bottom)

 Check the stdout/stderr logs with kubectl logs deployment/kafka

-Check that the pvc is created and ok with kubectl get pvc
+Check that the pvc is created and ok with kubectl get pvc and the event log with kubectl describe pvc/logs-kafka-0

 -